 If your computer suddenly starts to behave strangely, requires frequent restarts, or begins showing pop-up ads that aren't related to the website you're visiting, you may have a virus.
 Read more...

 Viruses and Malware

-BigFix Protection provides essential protection for your computer against virus infection and infiltration by spyware and other malicious software ("malware") through monitoring, scanning, and scheduled automated updates to definitions.
+Antivirus software provides essential protection for your computer against virus infection and infiltration by spyware and other malicious software.
+Antivirus software is installed on all ITS Managed Workstations at time of delivery.